BBC Radio 2: 1967–1986

-The network was launched at 5:30am on Saturday 30 September 1967, replacing the BBC Light Programme, with some of the Light Programme's music shows transferring to the newly launched BBC Radio 1.
+The network was launched at 5:30 a.m. on Saturday 30 September 1967, replacing the BBC Light Programme, with some of the Light Programme's music shows transferring to the newly launched BBC Radio 1.
 The first show had started on both Radio 1 and Radio 2 but continued with Breakfast Special presented by Paul Hollingdale as Radio 1 separated at 7am for Tony Blackburn.
 The first record played on Radio 2 was the title track to the 1965 film The Sound of Music by Julie Andrews.

 Radio 2 was allocated the Light Programme's longwave and FM frequencies, while Radio 1 used its mediumwave frequencies.
 In early years, much programming and music was common to both stations, particularly on the shared FM frequency.
 Radio 1 was targeted at the audience of pirate radio stations, whereas Radio 2 settled down as a middle of the road station playing laid-back pop and rock, folk and country, jazz and big-band music, easy listening, light classical music and oldies, with significant amounts of comedy and sport.
 Radio 1 continued to take some FM airtime from Radio 2 until being allocated its own, separate FM frequencies in the late 1980s.

 Notable broadcasters on Radio 2 in the 1970s and 1980s are Tom Edwards and Ray Moore, who both presented the early breakfast show, Terry Wogan on breakfast, replaced by Ken Bruce and later Derek Jameson; Jimmy Young and his lunchtime current affairs show; David Hamilton on mid-afternoons and John Dunn at what became known as drivetime.
 In its early years, the station, as the Light Programme had done, played a large amount of specially-recorded music because of needle time restrictions imposed by the Musicians' Union.

 On 6 January 1975, broadcasting hours for Radio 2 were reduced due to budget cuts at the BBC.
-The 5am – 2am schedule was scaled back to a 6am start-up from Mondays to Saturdays, and 6:55am on Sundays.
-The station closed down at around 12:30am each day.
-However, from 29 September 1975, the closedown was brought forward to 12:10am on weekdays and 12:33am on Saturdays and Sundays.
+The 5 a.m. – 2 a.m. schedule was scaled back to a 6 a.m. start-up from Mondays to Saturdays, and 6:55 a.m. on Sundays.
+The station closed down at around 12:30 a.m. each day.
+However, from 29 September 1975, the closedown was brought forward to 12:10 a.m. on weekdays and 12:33 a.m. on Saturdays and Sundays.
 There were exceptions, especially over Christmas and New Year periods, when hours would be temporarily extended.
 The pre-1975 schedule was reinstated on 1 April 1978.
 On 23 November 1978, the station moved from longwave to medium wave.

 On 27 January 1979, Radio 2 became the first national 24-hour radio station in the UK.